This website is Uncensored

 ...unlike many websites in China...

-(from the Amnesty Uncensor campaign) - Like the monkey in traditional Chinese culture, "Nu Wa" - the Uncensor China campaign mascot - is strong willed, cheeky, energetic, sporting and intelligent.
+The Amnesty International Uncensor campaign states: Like the monkey in traditional Chinese culture, "Nu Wa" - the Uncensor China campaign mascot - is strong willed, cheeky, energetic, sporting and intelligent.
 Nu Wa, means outraged, angry young boy.

 What is this page?

-This page supports the Amnesty International Australia "Uncensor" campaign, highlighting human rights abuses in China in the lead-up to the Beijing Olympics 2008.
+This page supports the Amnesty International Australia "Uncensor" campaign (now deleted), highlighting human rights abuses in China in the lead-up to the Beijing Olympics 2008.
 More information about the campaign and links to the Amnesty campaign website are provided below.

 Be part of Amnesty's direct action!